ecabiac/terraform-provider-mssqlserver/README.md

 # Terraform Provider for MSSQL Server (DBMS)

-This provider can manage databases as well as server level objects like Logins.
+This MSSQL Server DBMS provider for Terraform allows you to manage databases and logins in an existing SQL Server installation.

+The motivation for this provider is for use in automating ephemeral environments sharing an existing SQL Server instance.

 ## Usage Example